Dansby Swanson Player Props: Cubs vs. Marlins

-Dansby Swanson -- .171 average over his past 10 games -- will be in action for the Chicago Cubs versus the Miami Marlins, with Jesus Luzardo on the mound, on April 28 at 6:40 PM ET.
+On Saturday, Dansby Swanson (.242 slugging percentage in past 10 games, with no homers) and the Chicago Cubs play the Miami Marlins, whose starting pitcher will be Edward Cabrera.
+First pitch is at 4:05 PM ET.

-He notched a home run while going 2-for-4 in his last game against the Padres.
+He had a one-hit performance in his last game (1-for-2) against the Marlins.

 Dansby Swanson Game Info & Props vs. the Marlins